basho/basho_docs/content/riak/ts/1.4.0/setup/installing/debian-ubuntu.md

 ### PAM Library Requirement for Ubuntu

-You must have the `libpam0g-dev` package used for [Pluggable Authentication Module (PAM)][security basics] authentication in order to install Riak TS.
+You must have the `libpam0g-dev` package used for [Pluggable Authentication Module (PAM)][security basics pam] authentication in order to install Riak TS.

 To install this dependency: